 Baptism Preparation Course

 Parents of children to be baptised are expected to attend a Baptism preparation .
-The sessions normally take place at the Windhill Churches Centre (Parish Centre , a detached building behind the back of St Joseph’s Church) but due to the restrictions are now being run on line Zoom with Sophie Sullivan, our new Catechetical Coordinator and her husband Mike.
-The course is very relaxed, non-Catholics are most welcome and there are no exams or tests!
+The sessions normally take place at the Windhill Churches Centre (Parish Centre , a detached building behind the back of St Joseph’s Church) but due to the restrictions are now being run on line Zoom with Sophie Sullivan, our Catechetical Coordinator, and her husband Mike.
+The course is very relaxed.
+Non-Catholics are also most welcome and there are no exams or tests!
 It is also a perfect opportunity to meet other parents in the parish.

 Places are for those whose children to be baptised in the parish only and places for attendees must be pre-booked via the Parish Office 01279 654063 or email firstname.lastname@example.org

-Unfortunately, at the time of writing, we are not yet permitted to celebrate the Sacrament of Baptism itself, but, by being prepared, this is one step closer to when we are able to do so.
-If you would like to attend the course, please email the office with your name, your child’s name and their age and we will send you further details along with the Zoom link when available.
+If you would like to attend a course, please email the office with your name, your child’s name and their age and we will send you further details along with the Zoom link when available.
 If you would also like to receive a Baptism application form, we can email one to you.

 When you have completed the baptism preparation course, you may like to make use of this page of follow-on resources to support you and your child as they grow in faith